 Pinschers Have Similar Temperaments

-Many pinscher dogs have similar temperaments and personalities.
-Originally bred to be world-class working dogs, pinschers will be energetic and lively.
+Most pinscher breeds have similar temperaments.
+Originally bred to be world-class working dogs, most pinschers will be energetic and lively.
 It’s because of their high energy that they’re able to perform their work at a high level.

 In addition, pinschers tend to have a high prey drive.
 That is, a tendency to work by chasing or capturing smaller prey.
 It’s not a surprise because many of the original pinschers were bred to be rat hunters.
 They needed this instinct for success.